- Irritable bowel syndrome:

 Irritable bowel syndrome, or IBS, is a problem that affects mainly the bowel, which is also called the large intestine.
 The bowel is the part of the digestive system that makes and stores stool.
 The word syndrome means a group of symptoms.
 IBS is a syndrome because it can cause several symptoms.
 For example, IBS causes cramping, bloating, gas, diarrhea, and constipation.
 (Source: excerpt from IBS: NIDDK)

-Irritable bowel syndrome (IBS) is a common disorder of the intestines that...
+Irritable bowel syndrome (IBS) is a common disorder of the intestines that leads to crampy pain,...
 (Source: excerpt from Irritable Bowel Syndrome: NIDDK)

-Irritable bowel syndrome, or IBS, is a problem that affects mainly the bowel, which is also...
+Irritable bowel syndrome, or IBS, is a problem that affects mainly the bowel,...
 (Source: excerpt from IBS: NIDDK)

 A disorder with chronic or recurrent colonic symptoms without a clearcut etiology.
 This condition is characterized by chronic or recurrent ABDOMINAL PAIN, bloating, MUCUS in FECES, and an erratic disturbance of DEFECATION.